Boardgame.io React Client Workaround

 }, []);

-// Render loading component when client is not ready
+// Render loading component when the client is not ready

 if (state == null) {